Tigers vs. Padres Player Props Betting Odds

-Player prop bet odds for Juan Soto, Spencer Torkelson and others are listed when the San Diego Padres visit the Detroit Tigers at Comerica Park on Friday at 6:40 PM ET.
+Bookmakers have listed player props for Juan Soto and others when the San Diego Padres visit the Detroit Tigers at Comerica Park on Saturday at 6:10 PM ET.

 Bet on this matchup or its props with BetMGM!